usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-swappable-task.rst

          kwargs:
            dataset: $dataset

 The name following ``?`` is the swap name.
-The names beneath it are task aliases; a job uses an alias to select which task runs.
+Except for the reserved ``?outputs`` list, the names beneath it are task aliases; a job uses an alias to select which task runs.

+The editor seeds ``?outputs`` from the initially selected task's output names.
+Edit these names in YAML as needed; adding choices preserves this interface.
+Downstream steps reference ``$trained_model.model`` regardless of the selected task's registered output name.
+Registered names are not exposed unless they also appear in ``?outputs``.
+Names must be unique and nonempty; use ``?outputs: []`` for tasks without outputs.

+Each choice must match the interface's output count and have the same type name at each position.
+Dioptra maps the selected task's returned values to the declared names by position when running the job.

+Configuration responses and graph previews retain your step, swap, alias, and registered task names.
+A selected swap shows its ``?outputs`` declaration and only the selected choice.
+Partial previews keep all choices for unresolved swaps.

 .. rst-class:: header-on-a-card header-steps